Southern California Ocean Disposal Site #2 Investigation

 - Complete a report

-Task 2: Determine the Nature of Contamination of Disposal Site #2 and Identify Areas of Significant Drum Disposal
+Task 2: Identify Areas of Significant Waste Disposal and the Nature of Contamination at Disposal Site #2

 The goal of Task 2 is to develop our scientific understanding, through data acquisition and analysis, of the contamination present at Disposal Site #2 and whether (and how) that contamination is creating risks to the environment or to human health.
 As compared to the near-shore area of the Southern California Bight, there is relatively little information about the deep-ocean environment at or in the vicinity of Disposal Site #2 or the other disposal sites.